-All puncture wounds and other exposures to blood and body fluids should be reported immediately by MSHS PA Program students to the Student Health Service (SHS) at (646) 962-6942 or the NYP Emergency Room so that the exposure can be documented and appropriate preventive measures initiated.
+All puncture wounds and other exposures to blood and body fluids should be reported immediately by MSHS PA Program students to the Student Health Service (SHS) at (646) 962-6942 or the NYP Emergency Room so that the exposure can be documented, and appropriate preventive measures initiated.

 In accordance with the CDC recommendations and guidelines students should be evaluated and treated within 2 hours of the exposure.
+The MSHS PA Program will reimburse the student for any out-of pocket expenses not covered by their insurance carrier for this evaluation and treatment.
 Please follow these steps as quickly as possible.